MicrosoftDocs/power-platform/power-virtual-agents/configuration-security.md

     :::image type="content" source="media/security-access.png" alt-text="The Access pane has options to grant access and require sign in":::

->[!NOTE]
->Depending on your [authentication settings](#authentication), you will see different options to choose from.
-Learn more about authentication in [Configure end-user authentication in Power Virtual Agents](configuration-end-user-authentication.md).

 The **Access** pane gives you control of two aspects for user access.

 ### Require users to sign in

 This setting controls if users need to sign in before talking to your bot.
 Bots that manage private or sensitive information should use this option.

-It's also the default selection for Teams bots.

 If you want your bot to be publicly accessible (such as on a web channel), you can turn this option off.

-Bots with this configuration turned **OFF** won't ask users to sign in until they encounter a topic which requires them to do so.
+Bots with this configuration turned **Off** won't ask users to sign in until they encounter a topic which requires them to do so.

 When the **Require users to sign in** option is turned **On**, a new system topic called **Require users to sign in** is created.
 This topic is only relevant for the "Manual" authentication setting, as users are always authenticated on Teams.